Complexes from Complexes: Finite Element Complexes in Three Dimensions: Finite Element Complexes

 \section{Finite Element Complexes}

-In the previous section we have used the last two columns in the BGG diagram~\eqref{eq:3DBGGdomain} to prove $(\div; \mathbb X)$ stability.
-In this section, we focus on the first three columns and group them together to form several finite element complexes.
+In the preceding section, our focus was primarily on the last two columns of the diagram~\eqref{eq:3DBGGdomain}, where we established the $(\div; \mathbb X)$ stability.
+In this section, we turn our attention to the first three columns of the diagram~\eqref{eq:3DBGGdomain} to derive finite element complexes.